phaustin/quantecon-example/book/docs/getting_started.md

 GitHub is a wonderland of collaborative coding projects.

-For example, it hosts many of the scientific libraries we\'ll be using later on, such as [this one](https://github.com/pydata/pandas).
+For example, it hosts many of the scientific libraries we'll be using later on, such as [this one](https://github.com/pydata/pandas).

 Git is the underlying software used to manage these projects.